 Lifelong Learning at Regis (LLARC) is learning at its best.
 It is a community of adult students involved in daytime courses and lectures designed and taught by their peers, people who strive to continue learning.
 LLARC involves no tests, term papers, credits, or previous college experience.
 It is a chance to learn and to meet new people of varied backgrounds and interests.
 Our common denominator is eagerness to expand our minds in a relaxed and sociable atmosphere.

-The program is housed in the Fine Arts Center of Regis' Weston campus, a welcoming, accessible building with state-of-the-art technology and lecture facilities.
-LLARC is integrated on the university campus, taking advantage of professors, campus facilities, intergenerational opportunities, the athletic center, and fine arts center programming.
+Due to the COVID-19 pandemic, the Fall season of LLARC will be taking place virtually.
+LLARC will continue to be integrated into the fabric of the university campus, taking advantage of professors, intergenerational opportunities, fine arts center virtual programming.
 Our members engage in a wide selection of courses and lectures Monday through Thursday, and have access to drop-in courses and special interest groups on Fridays.
-We offer the Lunch, Listen and Learn program on Thursdays in the Fine Arts Center to listen to speakers on various topics during the lunch hour.
+We offer the Lunch, Listen and Learn program on Thursdays in a virtual to listen to speakers on various topics during the lunch hour, as well as socialize with our friends, new and established.

 We value the volunteer leaders who provide a wide variety of study groups in a number of different fields.
 Their knowledge and leadership skills, as well as those of all our volunteers are essential to our program’s success.